helpermethod/spring-boot-style-guide/README.md

     private final String firstname;
     private final String lastname;

-    // if the class has a only one visible constructor, the @JsonCreator annotation can be ommitted public Person(String firstname, String lastname) {
+    // if the class has a only one constructor, the @JsonCreator annotation can be omitted public Person(String firstname, String lastname) {
         this.firstname = firstname;
         this.lastname = lastname;